UK-Digital-Heart-Project/CardioNIfTI/README.md

 The files in this repository are organised as follows:

 [Code](code):
-1) repeated_slices.py (optional) – it identifies repeated cine slices, finds the latest repeat and deletes older versions
+1) `repeated_slices.py` (optional) – it identifies repeated cine slices, finds the latest repeat and deletes older versions.
-2) auto_conversion – converts multi and single frame dicoms into NIfTIs.
-It also identifies the end-diastolic and end-systolic frames in this cine and saves these as separate files (“LVSA_img_ED.nii.gz” and “LVSA_img_ES.nii.gz”)
+2) `auto_conversion.py` – converts multi and single frame dicoms into NIfTIs.
+It also identifies the end-diastolic and end-systolic frames in this cine and saves these as separate files (`LVSA_img_ED.nii.g` and `LVSA_img_ES.nii.gz`).
-3) LVSA_structure.py (optional) – creates a new folder - “LVSA” – which contains copies of the 3 new NIfTI files
+3) `LVSA_structure.py` (optional) – creates a new folder - “LVSA” – which contains copies of the 3 new NIfTI files.

 [Data](data):